 Their obsession with Japanese fashion, art, and culture is what led them to create the clothing brand.

-5. YouTube Shorts
+6. YouTube Shorts

 YouTube Shorts are short, vertical videos that may be shot on a smartphone and immediately uploaded to YouTube, much like Instagram Stories.
-A video can have a maximum duration of 60 seconds on a YouTube short.
+A video can have a maximum duration of 60 seconds on a YouTube Short.

 So, as a content creator, how can you profit from this?

-In February 2023, YouTube stopped the creator's pool fund for YouTube shorts.
+In February 2023, YouTube stopped the creator's pool fund for YouTube Shorts.
 Instead, they’ve allowed advertisers and eligible YouTube creators to opt into their new revenue-sharing model.

-The way YouTube shows ads for shorts is through short ads that will show up in-between two different shorts as a user scrolls through the shorts.
+The way YouTube shows ads for shorts is through short ads that will show up in between two different shorts as a user scrolls through the shorts.

-- Every month, YouTube will add up all revenue gained from ads displayed “Shorts”, which is then used to pay music licensing fees and the creators via a creator pool.
+1. Every month, YouTube will add up all revenue gained from ads displayed “Shorts”, which is then used to pay music licensing fees and the creators via a creator pool.

-- From the Creator Pool, revenue is then distributed based on the total share of views a creator had that month.
+2. From the Creator Pool, revenue is then distributed based on the total share of views a creator had that month.

 For example, if a creator gets 3% of all eligible Shorts views, they’ll be allocated 3% of the revenue in the Creator Pool.

-- From there, YouTube takes its cut, and creators receive only 45% of their allocated amount.
+3. From there, YouTube takes its cut, and creators receive only 45% of their allocated amount.

-YouTube also sets aside 45% of the net revenue of YouTube premium to monetize YouTube shorts.
+YouTube also sets aside 45% of the net revenue of YouTube Premium to monetize YouTube shorts.
 This strategy helps them compete with other platforms like Instagram and TikTok.

 Payments to creators are allocated based on how many views their shorts received from premium accounts.

-1. How much are 1 million views on YouTube worth?
+How much are 1 million views on YouTube worth?

-If you get 1 million views on YouTube, you can earn as much as $5700.
+If you get 1 million views on YouTube, you can easily earn anywhere between $500-$30,000.
 However, factors like industry, location, audience demographics, and others also impact your earning potential.

-2. How much does a YouTuber with 1 million subscribers make a year?
+How much does a YouTuber with 1 million subscribers make a year?

 The average YouTuber with a million subscribers earns roughly $60,000 a year.
 That doesn’t make it a quick way to make cash though, as it can take years before you reach a million subscribers.

-3. How much money can you make from YouTube?
+How much money can you make from YouTube?

-The amount of money that you can make from YouTube depends on a lot of factors.The quality of your content, the popularity of your channel, and how well you monetize your videos will all influence your earning potential on YouTube.
+The amount of money that you can make from YouTube depends on a lot of factors, including:

-On average, a YouTuber with a million subscribers earns roughly $5000 a month.
+On average, a YouTuber with a million subscribers earns roughly $5,000 a month.

-4. How much money does a YouTuber with 100,000 subscribers make?
+How much money does a YouTuber with 100,000 subscribers make?

-Depending on their niche and audience engagement, a YouTuber with 100K subscribers can earn anywhere between $600 – $1000 a week, or $2000 – $4000 monthly.
+Depending on their niche and audience engagement, a YouTuber with 100K subscribers can earn anywhere between $600-$1,000 a week or $2,000-$4,000 a month.

 Now You Know How Much YouTube Pays You for 1 Million Views